Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Sage

 This herb does more than just adding flavor to our favorite dishes.
 Sage naturally repels fleas.
 It has grayish-green leaves and can grow pink and purple flowers.
 It’s best to plant this perennial in the spring and fall when temperatures are cooler.
 This plant likes sunshine and sandy soil.
-Not only will sage keep pesky fleas away, it also attracts butterflies which will help pollinate your garden.
+Not only will sage keep pesky fleas away, it also attracts butterflies that will help pollinate your garden.
 Sage will work inside your home too.
 If you keep it inside, make sure to place it near a window where it will receive plenty of sunlight.

 Lavender